freerangepaprika/TmBench/README.md

 # Running prediction models

+Here we explain how to reproduce the results (CSV files in the `/results` directory) by running the models yourself.

+- For the models from the literature, we provide the corresponding GitHub repositories.
+- For our fine‑tuned models, we include code that makes it easy to run them on your own machine.

 ## Models from litterature

-We curated 7 pLM-based $T_m$ predictors from literature, following instructions from the corresponding githubs:
+We curated 7 pLM-based $T_m$ predictors from literature, following instructions using the links below:
 - PRIME: https://github.com/ai4protein/Pro-Prime
 - TemStaPro: https://github.com/ievapudz/TemStaPro
 - PPTStab: https://github.com/raghavagps/pptstab/